 Students who obtain a college degree have a competitive advantage in the workforce.
 And, those who are awarded their associate’s through reverse transfer are more likely to persist and graduate with their baccalaureate.
-According to a report released by the Georgetown University Center on Education and the Workforce, 60% of jobs by 2018 will require a higher education credential.
+According to a report released by the Georgetown University Center on Education and the Workforce 60% of future jobs will require a higher education credential.
 Completion is a win-win for everyone.

 Building or expanding reverse transfer programs with best practices requires close institutional collaboration on degree requirements and transfer credit equivalencies.
 In addition, everything from student identification and consent to maintaining FERPA compliance to degree audit and conferral must be taken into consideration during the design and implementation phases.